officelearn/azure-docs.sv-se/articles/media-services/previous/media-services-index-content.md

 ---
-title: Indexera mediefiler med Azure Media Indexer
+title: Indexing Media Files with Azure Media Indexer
-description: Azure Media Indexer gör det möjligt för dig att söka efter innehållet i dina mediefiler och generera en full text avskrift för dold textning och nyckelord.
-Det här avsnittet visar hur du använder Media Indexer.
+description: Azure Media Indexer enables you to make content of your media files searchable and to generate a full-text transcript for closed captioning and keywords.
+This topic shows how to use Media Indexer.
 services: media-services
 documentationcenter: ''
 author: Asolanki